 14.1.1 Residential properties: In addition to the impermissible rates of R15 000.00 as referred to in paragraph 10.1 (b) above, a further R 285 000.00 exemption in the market value of a property will be granted totalling to an exemption of R300 000 per paragraph 10.1.(b).
-A further rebate of 45% on the tariff computed after deduction of the i.e.: Market value (MV) of Residential property: R1000 000

-R50 000 exemption will be granted to all residential properties including properties owned by an organ of state and used as residential properties.
+A further rebate of 45% on the tariff computed after deduction of the R50 000 exemption will be granted to all residential properties including properties owned by an organ of state and used as residential properties.
 Nevertheless, the R300 000 rebate on market value and the 45% rebate is not applicable to residential properties that are vacant.